 - Therapeutic approaches supported by research that shows their effectiveness, including:

 - Child-Parent Psychotherapy (CPP)

 - Applied Behavior Analysis-informed treatment (ABA)

 - Child psychiatry/medication management specifically for young children

-For more information or to schedule an appointment with our program specialists, either in-person or via telehealth, call 202-729-3300 or email us.
+For more information or to schedule an appointment with our program specialists, either in-person or via telehealth, please email us.

 Early Childhood Behavioral Health Program Team